 This objective is partially being achieved with both successes and areas of concern identified.
 In terms of the former, developments are continuing to come forward in sustainable locations where there is good access to local facilities and increased opportunity for using more sustainable modes of transport, such as walking and cycling.
 Housing density targets also continue to be met, reflecting a more efficient use of land resources.
-Finally, the Aberfan-Merthyr Vale link road (Golwg yr Afon) has been delivered, improving the efficiency of the local transport network and facilitating redevelopment of the former Merthyr Vale Colliery site (Project Riverside).

-The continued failure to meet targets relating to the delivery of allocated development sites remains an area of concern, particularly given that it is becoming increasingly unlikely that the LDP's strategy will be delivered by 2021.
-Whilst improving economic conditions and progress in the implementation of the Vibrant and Viable Places regeneration programme are steps in the right direction, it is evident that the level and spatial distribution of growth needs to be reconsidered as part of the preparation of a replacement LDP.
-A review of all potential housing and employment allocations in the LDP will also be necessary to ensure that development on these sites is viable and the allocations will be delivered over an extended plan period of up to 2031.
+The continued failure to meet targets relating to the delivery of allocated development sites remains an area of concern, particularly given that it is nearly impossible that the LDP's strategy will be delivered by 2021.
+Whilst improving economic conditions and progress in the implementation of the Vibrant and Viable Places regeneration programme are steps in the right direction, it is evident that the level and spatial distribution of growth needed to be reconsidered as part of the preparation of a replacement LDP.
+The Deposit version of the LDP was consulted on during Summer 2018 and seeks to address these issues.